toainn92/kickstarter-analysis/README.md

 ## Overview of Project

-### The Purpose of this analysis was to determine the number of outcomes (Successful, failed, canceled) in launching a Kickstarter.
-The first analysis was to generate the number of Theater (Parent Category) outcomes (Successful, failed, canceled) based on Launch Date (Month).
-The second analysis was to generate the number of Plays (Subcategory) outcomes (Successful, failed, canceled) based on the Kicstarter Goal Cost ($).
+The Purpose of this analysis was to determine the number of outcomes (Successful, failed, canceled) in launching a Kickstarter.

+The first analysis "Outcomes Based on Launch Date" was to generate the number of Theater (Parent Category) outcomes (Successful, failed, canceled) based on Launch Date (Month).

+The second analysis "Outcomes Based on Goals" was to generate the number of Plays (Subcategory) outcomes (Successful, failed, canceled) based on the Kicstarter Goal Cost ($).

 ## Analysis and Challenges